gterrono/houston/README.md

+**Note** - we're in the middle of a whole bunch of stuff, make sure to use an older (tagged) version if you're just seeing this now.

 Houston
 ===============
 Houston (formerly Z-Mongo-Admin) is a zero-config Meteor Admin, modeled after [Django Admin](https://docs.djangoproject.com/en/dev/ref/contrib/admin/).
 Houston is available through the [Atmosphere](https://atmosphere.meteor.com/package/houston) package manager.